getbrevo/brevo-ruby/docs/ContactsApi.md

 list_id = 789 # Integer | Id of the list

-contact_emails = Brevo::AddContactToList.new # AddContactToList | Emails addresses OR IDs of the contacts
+contact_emails = Brevo::AddContactToList.new # AddContactToList | Emails addresses OR IDs OR EXT_ID attributes of the contacts

 begin